 Why Cusco is One of My Favorite Cities

 I’ve returned to Cusco twice since that first visit, & have stayed in at least fifteen hotels all over the city!
-The sheer number of amazing accommodations is yet another reason why Cusco is one of my favorite cities: there’s literally a charming choice available for all budgets!
-Some of my favorite hotels in Cusco are: 1) The exquisite JW Marriott El Convento ($150+/night), 2) The Novotel Cusco ($90+/night), & 3) Apu Huascaran Hostal, in the San Blas neighborhood ($25+/night) ~ to name just a few.
+The sheer number of amazing accommodations is another reason why I love this city so much: there’s a charming choice available for all budgets.
+Some of my favorite hotels in Cusco are: 1) The exquisite JW Marriott El Convento ($150+/night), 2) The Novotel Cusco ($90+/night), & 3) Apu Huascaran Hostal, in the San Blas neighborhood ($25+/night) ~ which is a great example of a budget accommodation that still has a TON of charm…& is a perfectly safe place to stay.

 But there are HUNDREDS of incredible accommodations in Cusco that you could literally spend a lifetime exploring….